 These datasets also demonstrate the impact of dataset size on tree quality.
-When the ratio of characters to taxa is large (1000 or even 350 characters, 75 tips), all methods produced reasonably accurate, well-resolved trees.
-With the smallest (100 character) datasets, trees were much more different from the generative tree, and the choice of method influenced results more strongly: the Bayesian approach could obtain substantially less resolution, and implied weights recovered poor trees at low values of k.
+With larger ratios of characters to taxa (1000 or 350 characters, 75 tips), all methods produced reasonably accurate, well-resolved trees (Figure 2d–e).
+With the smallest (100 character) datasets (Figure 2c), trees were much more different from the generative tree, and the choice of method influenced results more strongly: the Bayesian approach could obtain substantially less resolution, and implied weights recovered poor trees at low values of k.
 No existing method can overcome the inherent limitation of a low character to taxon ratio.

 Discussion

-In the simulation studies analysed herein, parsimony and probabilistic analyses can generate equally useful reconstructions of evolutionary history[12].
-Parsimony results are most informative when their least well supported nodes are collapsed; as a rule of thumb, the optimal tree typically corresponds in resolution to the corresponding Bayesian 50% posterior probability tree.
-As an important caveat, parsimony analysis must employ a moderate weighting scheme to be useful.
+In the simulation studies analysed herein, parsimony and probabilistic analyses can generate equally informative reconstructions of evolutionary history, if accuracy and resolution are recognized as complementary aspects of information [12].
+Parsimony results are most informative when groups with a bootstrap GC value of < −15 are collapsed, and are as accurate as Bayesian results if nodes are collapsed until trees exhibit an equal resolution.
+As an important caveat, parsimony analysis must employ a moderate weighting scheme.
 At low values of the concavity constant (k < 2, say), implied weights begins to exhibit the undesirable properties of clique analysis, whereas at high values (as k → ∞), it converges to the inferior equally weighted parsimony (Supplementary Text).
-Each of these extremes yields results that are less accurate and less resolved, and consequently less informative about evolutionary history; results encountered only under such parameters do not merit biological interpretation.
+Each of these extremes yields results that are less accurate and less resolved, making them more different from the generative tree and consequently less informative about evolutionary history; results encountered only under such parameters do not merit biological interpretation.

-[2,3]Previous results that favour Bayesian methods over parsimony [5–8,10][5], or equal weights over implied weights [9], have arisen because resolution has been downplayed as a component of a tree’s utility; future simulation studies should employ metrics that consider both aspects of tree similarity, rather than accuracy alone.
+Quite aside from issues with the validity of data simulation protocol [2,3], previous results that favour Bayesian methods over parsimony [5–8,10], or equal weights over implied weights [9], have arisen because accuracy has been considered the sole measure of a method’s performance.
+Future simulation studies should evaluate methods based on normalized tree similarity metrics that reflect the total information contained within two trees – a quantity that reflects both resolution and accuracy.
 In the analyses examined herein, neither Bayesian nor parsimony analyses generate consistently superior results.
-Notwithstanding other factors that may influence a researcher’s choice of methods – such as the ready integration of non-morphological data with Bayesian models [34,35][36] – researchers may wish to explicitly compare the results of both approaches when conducting phylogenetic analysis; observations common to both Bayesian and implied weights analyses are particularly likely to be well supported by underlying data.
+Of course, other factors may influence a researcher’s choice of methods: Bayesian models, for instance, can readily integrate non-morphological data [34,35] and allow probabilistic hypothesis testing using Bayes Factors [36].
+Such considerations notwithstanding, researchers may wish to explicitly compare the results of both Bayesian and implied weights analyses when conducting phylogenetic analysis; observations common to both approaches and receiving strong node support values are particularly likely to be well supported by underlying data.

 Figure legends